A Simple yet Effective Test-Time Adaptation for Zero-Shot Monocular Metric Depth Estimation: Introduction

-In this paper, we investigate the use of low-cost sensors for solving the scale ambiguity in order to perform zero-shot metric depth estimation given affine-invariant disparity predictions.
-The additional sensor provides some reference 3D points that are exploited to recover the scaling parameters.
-We note for the sake of brevity, we will refer to \emph{rescaling} the process of finding an affine transformation and applying it to recover the metric depth.
-We explored several low-cost sensors including low-resolution LiDARs (with 16 and 32 beams) as well as 2D LiDARs (with a single beam) that are often used for indoor robotics, stereo cameras and IMU.
-The latter provides the relative camera pose that is leveraged to triangulate matching points in successive images in a structure-from-motion strategy.
-The advantage of such an approach is twofold.
+In this paper, following depth completion approaches, we investigate a test-time adaptation that leverages sparse depth measurements for solving the scale ambiguity in order to perform zero-shot monocular metric depth estimation given affine-invariant disparity predictions.
+Thus, an additional sensor is used to obtain some reference 3D points that are exploited to recover the scaling parameters.
+For the sake of brevity, we will refer to \emph{rescaling} the process of finding an affine transformation and applying it to recover the metric depth.
+We focus our study on sparse depth that can be provided by other sources including low-resolution LiDARs (with 16 and 32 beams), 2D LiDARs (with a single beam) that are often used for indoor robotics and structure-from-motion.
+In the latter, we assume a metric relative camera pose is given by an IMU.
+The advantage of our approach is twofold.
 On the one hand, it can be used with any monocular depth estimation model such as Depth Anything V1 and V2 \cite{yang2024depth, yang2024depthv2} with a high generalization ability due to their large and diverse training dataset.
 On the other hand, our method does not require any costly fine-tuning on the target domain and provides instant adaptation.
-We conducted extensive experiments that demonstrate the interest of our approaches on standard metric depth estimation benchmarks.
+We conducted extensive experiments to evaluate our approaches on standard metric depth estimation benchmarks and demonstrate robustness to a noisy sparse depth, to errors in camera-LiDAR calibration or to a drop in sparse depth density.